Electricity and gas: invoice 3 May 2022 • 8 minutes

 All the other costs or charges are grouped into this category.
 This component varies hugely from country to country according to their energy policies.
 This means it is complicated to detail precisely the cost items they cover.
 In Belgium, this category includes fees and surcharges, such as everything related to investment in renewable energy.

-If you haven’t been paying attention to gas prices in recent years, you may be in for a nice surprise if you look at them today.
-As at 30 September 2020 (last available data), the annual Belgian gas bill had fallen by 39% over the previous 24 months, which is a difference of 558 euro between the two periods.
-It had not been at that level for 10 years.
+If you haven’t been paying attention to gas prices in recent months, you could be in for a nasty surprise if you look at them today.
+In August 2021 (last available data), the annual Belgian gas bill had increased by 17% over the previous 12 months, which is a difference of 70 euro between the two periods.
+The causes are said to be economic.
+There is, of course, the post-Covid economic recovery, as well as the unfavourable weather conditions in the spring and summer.

 Let’s look at the results of the regulators’ study in more detail.
-One thing is instantly clear: all of the bill components are generally lower in Belgium than in the other four countries.
+One thing is instantly clear: all of the bill components are generally lower in Belgium than in the other countries, apart from the United Kingdom.

 If we take a closer look at the transmission and distribution cost component, we can see that the differences between the countries are insignificant, with the exception of the Netherlands.
-Dutch households actually enjoy very low network costs, but in return, they are hit hard with surcharges.
-These make up 45% of their bills.
-At the end of the day, Belgians pay 49% less than the Dutch to consume natural gas.
+Dutch households actually enjoy very low network costs but, in return, they are subject to surcharges.

 Here is the picture for the average gas prices for each country in terms of proportion: